sudogene/tp/docs/UserGuide.md

 > Note: Training schedules can also be viewed on the student list panel and they will update as you add students to trainings.

 Examples:
-- `ts-add 2 1,2,3` adds students with indexes 1,2,3 to training 1.
+- `ts-add 2 id/1,2,3` adds students with indexes 1,2,3 to training 1.

 ### Delete Student from Training : `ts-delete`
 Deletes students from a training.

-Format: `ts-delete TRAINING_INDEX STUDENT_INDEX...`
+Format: `ts-delete TRAINING_INDEX id/STUDENT_INDEX...`

 * Training index refers to the index of the training in the displayed training list.
 * Student index refers to the index of the student in the entire student list (can be viewed with `list` command).